Our CPD Training Workshops

 For the purposes of training and research, we are collaborating with Tom Stoneham (a philosophy professor) and several researchers at the University of York.
 Tom has developed a Cultural–Social Model of dreams, which provides an alternative theoretical foundation for working with dreams and nightmares.
 The theory postulates that our dream content is largely determined by external social and cultural factors whereas most theories heavily rely on internal psychological processes.

-Complex Trauma Work (Single, Multiple & Childhood) during the second stages of Trauma Recovery
+Complex Trauma Work during the second stages of Trauma Recovery - - working with shame and guilt

 It is necessary to attend Complex trauma work (Stage 1)- the 1st phase of trauma recovery course before signing up for this one.

 The main focus of this workshop will be on how safely approach childhood trauma and support integration of self as a whole.
-We will introduce Phase-Oriented approach to post-trauma treatment of childhood trauma.
+We will introduce Phase-Oriented approach to post-trauma treatment of childhood trauma with a focus on working with shame and guilt.

 Childhood Trauma, especially imposed by people in positions of affection and authority, create long term difficulties with trust, intimacy, and dependency.
 This traumatization causes profound vulnerability and vigilance which continue affecting adults in their late lives.
 They are often left to deal with overwhelming experiences that are normally held in their bodies.
 These overwhelming experiences become the reason why these adults disconnect from being present and it greatly impacts on the way they connect with other people.
 Adult survivors often cannot get body senses as their past memories are very painful physically and psychologically.
 Therefore they ‘dissociate’ from their feelings and body experiences which is a protective process simply helping them to survive.